hchautran/PiToMe/README.md

 model.ratio = 0.95
 ```
 ### Text Classification
-# Set the number of ratio of remaining token per layer.
-See paper for details.
 Currently, we are supporting `bert`,  and `distilbert`.
 You can try directly compressing these models for off-the-shell performance or retrain them by omitting the `--eval` argument.
 ```sh
 python main_tc.py \